brunorijsman/yang-tutorial/README.md

 # YANG servers

-A YANG server (also known as a YANG backend server):
+A YANG server (also known as a YANG backend server or a NETCONF server or a RESTCONF server):

 * Implements the data store that stores data according to the data model described by YANG data models.